abhisrkckl/GWecc.jl/README.md

 $ pip install git+https://github.com/abhisrkckl/GWecc.jl.git
 ```

+Note that the Julia package should be installed first.

 Usage
 -----
 `GWecc.jl` is intended to be used used together with [`ENTERPRISE`](https://github.com/nanograv/enterprise/) package to search for eccentric supermassive binary sources and with [`libstempo`](https://github.com/vallis/libstempo/) to simulate such sources.
 Examples of such usage is given in the `examples/` directory (work in progress...).